-Prior to the distribution date, A. H. Belo will adopt a written Code of Business Conduct and Ethics, patterned after Belo's code of the same name, which will set forth A. H. Belo's policy that all directors, officers, and employees avoid business and personal situations that may give rise to a conflict of interest.
+A. H. Belo has adopted a written Code of Business Conduct and Ethics, patterned after Belo's code of the same name, which sets forth A. H. Belo's policy that all directors, officers, and employees avoid business and personal situations that may give rise to a conflict of interest.
 A "conflict of interest" under the code will occur when an individual's private interest significantly interferes or appears to significantly interfere with A. H. Belo's interest.
-The code will provide that the audit committee (or its designee) is generally responsible for enforcement of the code relating to members of the board of directors; A. H. Belo's management committee (or its designee) is generally responsible for enforcement of the code relating to officers and employees.
-A. H. Belo expects to have procedures pursuant to which significant transactions and transactions that are related person transactions under SEC rules will be subject to disclosure and review by an appropriate disinterested party (which may include one or more directors or executive officers).
+The code provides that the audit committee (or its designee) is generally responsible for enforcement of the code relating to members of the board of directors; and A. H. Belo's management committee (or its designee) is generally responsible for enforcement of the code relating to officers and employees.
+A. H. Belo has procedures pursuant to which significant transactions and transactions that are related person transactions under SEC rules will be subject to disclosure and review by an appropriate disinterested party (which may include one or more directors or executive officers).

-Effective October 1, 2005, Belo entered into a construction contract with Austin Commercial, L.P. relating to the new Dallas Morning News South Plant.
-The contract provides for total payments of approximately \$16.2 million, of which approximately \$13.2 million was paid during the year ended December 31, 2006.
-Belo director Bill Solomon was at that time non-executive chairman of the board of Austin Industries, Inc., the parent company of Austin Commercial, L.P.
+In December 2005, Belo entered into a construction contract with Austin Commercial, L.P. relating to the new Dallas Morning News South Plant.
+As of September 30, 2007, all amounts relating to the contract have been paid and the contract is complete.
+The contract provided for total payments of approximately \$16,198, of which approximately \$13,162 was paid during the year ended December 31, 2006.
+Belo director Bill Solomon was, when the contract was entered into, Chairman of Austin Industries, Inc., the parent company of Austin Commercial, L.P.
 This transaction was reviewed and approved in advance by Belo's audit committee in accordance with Belo's procedures, which are similar to those described above.

 Robert Decherd's son, William Decherd, was employed by Belo from August 2005 to July 2007, when he became a full-time student at the Stanford Graduate School of Business to pursue an advanced degree.
 In 2006, William was promoted to product development director and previously served as product development manager.
 William also staffed Belo's enterprise-wide strategy and business development activities.
 Prior to joining Belo, William worked in an analyst role for The Goldman Sachs Group, Inc., McKinsey & Company, and Hicks, Muse, Tate & Furst Incorporated (now known as HM Capital Partners LLC), a Dallas-based private equity firm.
 William's compensation for 2006 was \$160,882, consisting of base salary and a performance bonus under Belo's management compensation plan.
-His base salary for 2007 was \$165,000 and he will receive a pro rated performance bonus based on Belo's 2007 financial results.
+His base salary for 2007 was \$165,000 and he received a pro rated performance bonus based on Belo's 2007 financial results.
 William's employment with Belo was discussed with Belo's board in advance of his joining Belo.
 William's 2006 compensation was reviewed and approved by the then executive vice president and the senior vice president/Human Resources, and his 2007 compensation was reviewed and approved by the then president/Media Operations and the senior vice president/Human Resources, in both cases in accordance with Belo's normal management compensation process and the procedures referenced above.